 Image Source: https://unsplash.com/photos/qIR77o5woJ8

-No matter if you’re a surgical fellow at a research hospital or a registered nurse (RN) based in a rural community, you need to understand the specific false claims that you’re up against.
-It’s not enough to simply declare your intention to combat medical misinformation: You should also be able to clarify specific points of contention and intelligently rebuff outright falsities, especially those that are inherently dangerous.
+Whether you’re a surgical fellow at a research hospital or a registered nurse (RN) based in a rural community, you need to understand the specific false claims you’re up against.
+It’s not enough to declare your intention to combat medical misinformation: You should also be able to clarify specific points of contention and intelligently rebuff outright falsities, especially those that are inherently dangerous.

 Where COVID is concerned, be prepared to counter claims that the virus is an elaborate hoax.
-You should also be able to extol the virtues of wearing a mask and explain (in layman’s terms if possible) how social distancing helps curb the spread of COVID.
-You can also inform your patients of lifestyle modifications they can make that may improve overall health, and increase the body’s ability to fight against diseases and viruses from gastroesophageal reflux disease (GERD) to COVID and beyond.
-Make sure to back up every thought with concrete data, and don’t be afraid to cite a multitude of sources in the name of combating poorly researched and/or dangerous medical advice.
+You should also be able to extol the virtues of wearing a mask and explain (in layman’s terms, if possible) how social distancing helps curb the spread of COVID.
+You can also inform your patients of lifestyle modifications they can make that may improve overall health and increase the body’s ability to fight against diseases and viruses from gastroesophageal reflux disease (GERD) to COVID and beyond.
+Make sure to back up every thought with concrete data, and don’t be afraid to cite many sources in the name of combating poorly researched and/or dangerous medical advice.

 It’s important to note, however, that the truth may not necessarily prevail.
-The sheer magnitude of medical misinformation spread around the world means that you’re likely to face an uphill battle in regards to swapping out fake news in favor of proven facts.
-Healthcare providers around the world are battling both the deadly COVID pandemic in addition to the tall tales associated with the virus.
-Some of the most troubling bits of COVID-related misinformation include the false idea that children cannot contract the virus, and that masks do nothing to slow the spread.
+The sheer magnitude of medical misinformation spread around the world means that you’re likely to face an uphill battle regarding swapping out fake news in favor of proven facts.
+Healthcare providers worldwide are battling both the deadly COVID pandemic addition to the tall tales associated with the virus.
+Some of the most troubling bits of COVID-related misinformation include the false idea that children cannot contract the virus and that masks do nothing to slow the spread.

-Compounding the issue are the various “home remedies” and purported coronavirus cures that are based on fantasy rather than reality.
-Yet the misinformation surrounding remedies and cures should come as a little surprise to most of the medical community.
+Compounding the issue are the various “home remedies” and purported coronavirus cures based on fantasy rather than reality.
+Yet, the misinformation surrounding remedies and cures should come as a little surprise to most medical communities.

 Recreational Drugs and Misinformation